joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 used to configure the library.

-As a formal matter within the SP 800-90B evaluation, we won't make an IID claim; with the found configuration, the system empirically behaves in a way that is consistent with an IID system, but it is difficult to justify why the hardware design yields this result without a thorough and design-specific review of the hardware implementation.
+As a formal matter within the SP 800-90B evaluation, we won't make an IID claim; with parameters as selected above, the system empirically behaves in a way that is consistent with an IID system, but it is difficult to justify why the hardware design yields this result without a thorough and design-specific review of the hardware implementation.

 ### Statistically Meaningful Large Scale IID Testing
-A single test result from the NIST SP 800-90B IID tests is not meaningful for this testing, but it would be reasonable to instead test many data sets in this way.
+A single test result from the NIST SP 800-90B IID tests is not meaningful for this testing, but a reasonable statistical test can be constructed by testing many data sets in this way.
 For each of the 22 IID tests (e.g., Excursion Test Statistic, Chi-Square Independence test, etc.), the result of repeated testing using disjoint data subsets can be viewed as “passing” so long as the proportion of that test passing is larger than some pre-determined cutoff.

 In the SP 800-90B Section 5 IID tests, each IID test is designed to have a false reject rate of